jesselima/AsteroidRadar/README.md

 - See picture details.
 - Save pictures to favorites.
 - Load high definition image.
-- Zoom picture from picture details screen or from full screen.
+- Zoom picture from picture details screen or from full screen (uses PhotoView https://github.com/Baseflow/PhotoView).
 - See picture high definition image in full screen.
 - Pictures can be filtered by favorites only or show all pictures.
 - Favorites pictures can be reset at once (all pictures) or one by one at the picture details screen.